PAUL34913/msp1-cv/README.md

 ### 19/12/21

 -   Working on README.md
--   Readme complete, meeting with mentor booked for 22/12/21 at 18:30 GMT
+-   README.md complete, meeting with mentor booked for 22/12/21 at 18:30 GMT

 ## Known Bugs